 Jeju Circular Cycle Path and Jeju Olle Trails

 You can cycle the loop in a full day, or you may wish to break it down into manageable sections for a leisurely pace over a couple of days, especially if you want to include visits to main attractions.
-There’s approximately 20km journey between each stop.
+There’s approximately a 20 kilometre journey between each stop.

 For those wanting to set a challenge, you can collect stamps at each stop and get a certificate of completion issued at the Jeju Provincial Tourist Information Center at the airport or Jeju Port.

-There is a scattering of bike rental shops to choose from on Jeju to encourage exploration, or you can hire from your hostel or hotel as I did.
-Bike rental costs start from around 10 Euro / USD for day hire, and more if you want a mountain bike for the long haul.
+There is a scattering of bike rental shops in Jeju to encourage exploration, or you can hire from your hostel or hotel as I did.
+Bike rental costs start from around 10 Euro / USD for day hire and more if you want a mountain bike for the long haul.

 Circular cycle path course: Yongduam – Darakswimteo – Haegeoreum Village Park – Songaksan – Beophwanbadang – Soesokkak – Soesokkak – Pyoseon Beach – Seongsan Sunrise Peak – Gimnyeong Seongsegi Beach – Hamdeok Seou Beach – Yongduam

-If you are looking to combine biking with hiking, look for the 26 routes of the Olle Trails that also circumnavigate the island’s coastline.
+If you want to combine biking with hiking, look for the 26 Olle Trails routes that circumnavigate the island’s coastline.
 They are broken down into similar circuits, crossing from farm to beach to forest.

 Seongsan Ilchulbong Peak – Sunrise Mountain